Post hole digger

-A post hole clam-shell digger, also called post hole pincer or simply post hole digger, is a tool used to dig holes in the ground, typically from a few inches to a about a foot in diameter, for general purposes such as setting fence and sign posts, or planting saplings.
+A post hole clam-shell digger, also called post hole pincer or simply post hole digger, is a tool used to dig holes in the ground, typically from a few inches to about a foot in diameter, for general purposes such as setting fence and sign posts, or planting saplings.

 Description

 The tools consists of two articulated shovel-like blades, forming an incomplete hollow cylinder about a foot long and a few inches wide, with two long handles that can put the blades in an "open" (parallel) position or a "closed" (convergent) position.

 Operation

 In operation, the tool is jabbed into the ground with the blades in the open position.
 The handles are then operated to close the blades, thus grabbing the portion of soil between them.
 The tool is then pulled out and the soil is deposited by the side of the hole.
 The process is repeated until the cavity is deep and wide enough.
 Sometimes dry or sandier soils will not stay secured in the clams, so water is added to make the soil adhere, or an alternative tool is used instead.